Piper Cooks

 How to Get Perfectly Circle Florentine Cookies

 • If your cookies are a bit misshapen when they come out of the oven and you want to fix them, you can.
 (You can also leave them, it's fine!)
 To reshape them, just gently nudge the edges while they are still hot.
-You can use a butter knife, back of a spoon of a small offset spatula to do this.
+You can use a butter knife, the back of a spoon, or a small offset spatula to do this.

 Recipes FAQs